 Hey there, thanks for stopping by BadgerSEO.com to read our step by step guide regarding how to rank in local search.
-We feel very confident that this blog post will be our best to date, because we have every intention of delivering the goods, and leaving nothing out.
+We feel very confident that this blog post will be our SEO company has published to date, because we have every intention of delivering the goods, and leaving nothing out.
 Let’s jump right in!

 You are here reading this because you know how important it is for your website to show up when someone searches Google for the products and/or services you offer in the city/area where you do business.
 In a nutshell, this is what local search is all about.